Jock Granter

 Frederick James "Jock" Granter (6 March 1921 – 14 May 2012) was an Australian politician.

-He was born in Gardenvale to estate agent Donald Frederick Forster Granter and his wife Marion.
+Granter was born in Gardenvale to estate agent Donald Frederick Forster Granter and his wife Marion.
 After attending Gardenvale Central School and Caulfield Grammar School he became a bank officer in 1938, and served in the AIF during World War II from 1941 to 1946.
 He married Helena Ferrier Thomas on 9 October 1949.
 In 1954 he changed careers, farming merino sheep in Heathcote, where he became active in the local Liberal Party.

-In 1964 he was elected to the Victorian Legislative Council as the member for Bendigo, shifting to Central Highlands in 1976.
-From 1973 to 1981 he was Minister of Water Supply and Forests, moving to Police and Emergency Services in 1981 and standing down from the front bench a year later.
+In 1964 Granter was elected to the Victorian Legislative Council as the member for Bendigo, shifting to Central Highlands in 1976.
+From 21 June 1973 to 5 June 1981 he was Minister of Water Supply and Forests, moving to Police and Emergency Services 5 June 1981 to 8 April 1982.
 He retired from politics in 1988.